S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: Experiments

-To further validate the scalability of our method to vision-language models, we maintain the evaluation setting of the previous subsection and design a prompt to assess attack effectiveness in this open-vocabulary scenario.
-Specifically, we instruct the models to describe the main object(s) in the targeted AEs and then select the best match from six shuffled options, which include the source label, target label, and four randomly sampled labels from the ImageNet-1K label set.
+To further validate the scalability of our method to VLMs, we maintain the evaluation setting used for commercial APIs and design a structured prompt to assess attack effectiveness in an open-vocabulary scenario.
+Specifically, for each AE, we provide the model with the following standardized instruction: \begin{quote}\textit{“You are an image analysis expert.
+Follow these steps strictly: 1. \textbf{Description}: Concisely describe the main object(s) in the picture in 1-2 sentences.
+2. \textbf{Selection}: Choose ONLY ONE best match option from the list below marked with [ ].
+Do NOT explain your choice.
+Options: \{opt\}.
+Output format: Separate description and selection with '---'; Use '[ ]' to mark your final choice.”} \end{quote} The options $\{opt\}$ consist of six shuffled candidates: the source label, the target label, and four random ImageNet-1K labels.
+A successful attack forces the VLM to select the target label.
+As a negative control, we use the same prompt on clean images for Qwen3-VL 8B \cite{qwen3technicalreport}, where the baseline tSuc of selecting the target label is $0\%$ (accuracy of selecting the source label is $99\%$), confirming perturbations drive the deception.

-Three popular efficient vision-language models are tested including GLM-4V Flash \cite{hong2024cogvlm2}, Gemini 1.5 Flash \cite{team2024gemini}, and Janus Pro 7B \cite{chen2025janus}, with results shown in Table \ref{vlm}.
-In this scenario, our method achieves an average tSuc of 55.3\% across the three models, which, although 3.1\% lower than SASD-WS method, still demonstrates its competitiveness in enabling effective transfer attacks without relying on data or training.
-Furthermore, by leveraging multiple surrogate models, the performance can be significantly improved to 82.4\%.
-Fig. \ref{vlmins} illustrates the responses of vision-language models to several targeted AEs, showing that our method effectively induces target label-related visual features and corresponding textual understanding.